jorendorff/git-ignorance/ignorance.md

 > When git detects conflicts, are the conflict-markers it inserts into
 > your files useful?
 Common ancestor?

+Yes.

+> If two revisions have more than one latest common ancestor,
+> what do the conflict-markers look like?

 ???

 > After git detects conflicts, how is the resulting state represented in